How to Optimize Products for Search

 Verification

-To confirm everything is working correctly:
+Use this comprehensive checklist to confirm everything is working correctly:

 • View page source on a product page and confirm: a single "link rel="canonical"" points to the product URL without category path